TheDeanLab/COMPASS/docs/source/physical_assembly/physical_assembly.rst

     **Figure 1:** General process for baseplate assembly

 To either mount the baseplate onto an optical table or onto separate posts, the process is similar in that just requires screwing 1/4"-20 screws into either an optical breadboard or onto separate posts at the four corner holes.
+For our system, we opted to mount our illumination baseplate on 1.5" tall `1" diameter Thorlabs pedestal posts
+<https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=851>`_.
+As a general note, having the illumination path
+elevated instead of affixed directly into the table is both helpful to enable access to mounting and unmounting the illumination optics as well as ensuring that the illumination objective and detection objective are able to be aligned vertically with each other.

 .. figure:: Images/BaseplateAssembly_Corners.png
     :align: center